consensusnetworks/casimir/README.md

   echo "AWS_PROFILE=<"your-aws-profile-name">" > .env
   ```

-  > 🚩 The AWS CLI profile must have command-line access to the `consensus-networks-dev` account resources.

 **If you are outside of the Consensus Networks organization**, set `USE_SECRETS` to `false` in your [.env](.env) file:

   ```zsh